elkcityhazard/nmc-presentation/content/nmc-presentation/4_pre_planning_the_move.md

 - 2 frontend and myself as migration
 - Tech lead advocated for Node.js due to commonality of working with Javascript amongst all three of us
-- The lead developer was less familiar with backend development this
 {{% /section %}}